marksunner/marksunner/README.md

 ## 📖 Fiction

 **[Aporia](https://github.com/marksunner/aporia)** is a hard science fiction novel I've been developing — slowly, stubbornly, and against the friction that comes with writing while dyslexic.
-I have a full treatment so the plot is fully architected, and I have detailed character profiles.
+I have a full treatment so the arc/plot is fully architected, and I have detailed character profiles.
 I will get there eventually!

 **The premise:**